knobs-dials/straceD/README.md

 * the subprocess code had zombie issues.
 Though I think I fixed it, I should read up a bit more on edge cases.

+* check whether the duplicate-line-suppression still works, and is sensible at all.